griffithlab/civicpy/docs/index.rst

 The User Guide
 --------------

-This documentation describes how to get started with CIViCpy, the ORM, and making queries to the CIViC knowledgebase.
+This documentation describes how to get started with CIViCpy, the SDK, and making queries to the CIViC knowledgebase.

 .. toctree::